Feng-zijie/HEM-FEN/README.md

 # HEM-FEN: A Hierarchical Encoder-Mixer-based Feature Extraction Network for Remote Sensing Image Segmentation

-> The complete model code will be publicly released after the paper is accepted for publication.
+> <h3>The complete model code will be publicly released after the paper is accepted for publication.</h3>

 <p align="center">
     <img src="./HEM-FEN.png">